vynguyen452810/Data-Science/Covid19_drug_exploratory/README.md

 * After evaluation, returned 47 candidate COVID-19 drugs
     * Excluding those are under trial or used in the model training, narrowed down to 16 candidate drugs
     * Emodin, Choline, and Active  Hexose Correlated Compound (AHCC) ranked the highest, and these also have literature shoring drug efficacy against COVID-19
     * Result differs from the original paper.
-Out of the 10 drugs
+Out of the 10 drugs, 6 are consistent with original study

 # Usage
 ## Installation